RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

     ## [1] 67

 We have 67 NA values within out dataset.
-Let’s use another method to locate the speicific row and location where we might find these values.
+Let’s use another method to locate the specific row and column where we might find these NA values.

 ``` r
 #find out specific observations in which there are NAs